How Much Does a Mommy Makeover Cost?

 1. How many procedures your mommy makeover involves

-Each mommy makeover is a personalized combination of plastic surgery procedures, intended to reverse changes to the body brought on by pregnancy, childbirth, and breastfeeding.
+Each mommy makeover treatment plan is designed to reverse changes to a woman’s body brought on by pregnancy, childbirth, and breastfeeding.

-The treatment plan is tailored to your needs and desired results, but a “full mommy makeover” usually includes:
+The plastic surgery procedures it involves will be tailored to your needs and desired results, but a “full mommy makeover” usually includes:

 Some women also opt for vaginal rejuvenation (such as vaginoplasty or labiaplasty), a Brazilian butt lift, or other body contouring procedures that remove excess fat and tighten loose skin.

-Those who have experienced significant weight loss may even opt for a thigh lift, arm lift, or body lift.
+Those who have experienced significant weight loss may even opt for a thigh lift, arm lift, body lift, or various enhancements to other areas of the body.

-While each additional surgical procedure adds to your total price, combining them is more cost-effective than having multiple procedures over time, for a few reasons:
+Each additional surgical procedure adds to your total price.
+However, combining them into one operation is more cost-effective than having multiple procedures over time, for a few reasons:

 • You only have to pay the facility fee and anesthesia fees once